-AFDye™ 488 TFP Ester (sold under Alexa Fluor® 488 TFP Ester name) is an amine reactive, green emitting dye routinely used to label proteins or antibodies through the primary amines (Lys), amine-modified oligonucleotides, and other amine-containing biomolecules.
+AFDye™ 488 TFP Ester (Alexa Fluor® 488 TFP Ester equivalent) is an amine reactive, green-emitting dye routinely used to label proteins or antibodies through primary amines (Lys), amine-modified oligonucleotides, and other amine-containing biomolecules.
 The labeling occurs most efficiently at pH 7-9 and forms a stable, covalent amide bond.
-AFDye™ 488 dye conjugates are highly photostable dye with very high fluorescence quantum yield, and its green fluorescence is pH independent from pH 4 to pH 10.
+AFDye™ 488 conjugates are highly photostable dyes with very high fluorescence quantum yields.

 TFP (tetrafluorophenyl) ester is an amine-reactive activated ester that reacts with primary amines of biomolecules in the same way as the succinimidyl ester (SE or NHS-ester) to form a stable amide bond.
-The major advantage of TFP esters over the succinimidyl ester is much improved resistance to spontaneous hydrolysis during conjugation reactions resulting in more efficiency and better reproducible labeling of biopolymers.
-TFP esters are stable for several hours at the basic pH typically used for reactions–far outlasting succinimidyl esters..
+The major advantage of TFP esters over the succinimidyl ester is better resistance to spontaneous hydrolysis during conjugation reactions, which results in more efficient and reproducible labeling of biopolymers.
+TFP esters are stable for several hours at the basic pH typically used for reactions–far outlasting succinimidyl esters.